dottomm/skatepark-coalition/src/pages/posts/workshop.md

 ## Funding

-The city has granted the Petaluma Skate project <span class='funds'>$469,000</span> from funds raised by Measure M.
+The city has granted the Petaluma Skate project <span class='funds'>$469,000</span> from funds raised by <a href='https://cityofpetaluma.org/measure-m-parks-for-all/#:~:text=Approved%20by%2072.6%20percent%20of,maintain%2C%20protect%20and%20operate%20parks.'>Measure M</a>.

 Grindline Skateparks was paid <span class='funds'>$90,000</span> to consult, evaluate and design our next skatepark.
 After City of Petaluma approves a design the project will go out to bid.